maximenoel8/caasp_robotframework/README.md

 - PREFIX : give a suffix to your cluster nodes names, could be your name
 - NUMBER : number of master and worker for the test separated by `:`
 - PLATFORM : (vmware|openstack) specify a platform where to run the test
+- KEEP: keep cluster after test
+- NUMBER_OF_CLUSTER : by default one, deploy number of cluster in the same robot framework session ( will use NUMBER for both of it)
+- CHART_PULL_REQUEST : clone https://github.com/SUSE/kubernetes-charts-suse-com in LOGDIR and checkout to the pull request